 | HBS Working Paper Series

-We test the effectiveness of self-help peer groups as a commitment device for precautionary savings, through two randomized field experiments among 2,687 Chilean micro-entrepreneurs.
+We test the impact of a peer group savings program on precautionary savings, through two randomized field experiments among 2,687 microcredit clients.
 The first experiment finds that the Peer Group Treatment, which combines public goal setting, monitoring in the group, and non-financial rewards, increases savings in a new savings account significantly.
-The number of deposits grows 3.7-fold and the average savings balance almost doubles).
+The number of deposits grows 3.7-fold, and the average savings balance almost doubles.
 In contrast, a more classical measure, a substantially increased interest rate, has no effect for most participants and raises the savings balance only for the very top of the distribution.
-A second experiment tests an alternative delivery mechanism and shows that effects of similar size can be achieved by holding people accountable through feedback text messages, without meetings or peer pressure.
+A second experiment, conducted a year later, tests an alternative delivery mechanism and shows that effects of similar size can be achieved through feedback text messages, without meetings, rewards, or peer pressure.

 Growth and Development;